AleksAtPivotal/pks-demos/cluster/opa/README.md

 ## Test Pod allowPrivilegeEscalation policy

-Pod Priveledge Escalation policy (./policies/pod-priveledgeescalation.rego) denies creation of Pod's with container Spec.SecurityContext `allowPrivilegeEscalation: true` if the namespace is not annotate by  `opa-allowPrivilegeEscalation: "true"`.
+Pod Priviledge Escalation policy (./policies/pod-priveledgeescalation.rego) denies creation of Pod's with container Spec.SecurityContext `allowPrivilegeEscalation: true` if the namespace is not annotate by  `opa-allowPrivilegeEscalation: "true"`.

 Execute the Pod Securuty Escalation YAML to create the appropiate namespace and Deployment, ReplicaSet, Pod objects